kbennett2000/HamConditions/README.md

 # HamConditions
-Parse today's ham band conditions
+Parse today's ham band conditions and store them in a database.

 ## Requirements: